Check if your dog can safely move to your next city.

 Clear answers about our methodology and data philosophy.

-The Paw Score™ is Tails.city's comparison model for dog livability.
-It combines public datasets from NOAA, EPA, FEMA, BLS, the US Census, and municipal code research into a directional letter grade from A+ to F.
+The Tails.city risk check is a directional move and lease-risk framework for dog owners.
+It combines public datasets from NOAA, EPA, FEMA, BLS, the US Census, municipal code research, and field-level overrides into comparison signals and summary grades.

 Is Tails.city data free to access?+